kschweiger/fast-priority/README.md

 - If `FAST_PRIORITY_WORKER` is set, the container starts the worker(s).
 - If not, the gateway is started.

+The same strategy can be used with you own container and installing the package in the Dockerfile from pypi.

 #### Examples

 ```bash
 # API